mokarakaya/time-sensitive-item-based-recommender/README.md

 # time-sensitive-item-based-recommender
-Time aware Item Based Recommendation System
+Time Sensitive Item Based Recommendation System

 In this study, I implemented a time sensitive item based collaborative filtering recommender system.
 This system basically recommends movies to particular users by using their ratings to other items.